-One a endee visited the open house to learn about the transmission line and project as a whole.
-His inquires pertained to what the project was and where TEP was at in the process.
+One attendee visited the open house to learn about the transmission line and Subject Crossing.
+His inquiries pertained to what the project was and where it was located.
+He stated that he was supportive of the project, offered to help, and extended an invitation to share details of the project with his neighborhood association at an upcoming meeting.